Cal-Rex/milestone-project-4-fly-movement-library/README.md

 - This table allows users to record accurate results, track their progress, and help manage the optimum working weight of their workouts

 ## 404 / 500 Features
+Should a 404 or 500 error aoccur. html templates and views have been created to accomodate such events.

 ## Agile Development Plan